blaumeise20/template-jsx/README.md

 ### Using it with express

-When this library is not made for frontend, whatelse would you need it for than webservers?
+When this library is not made for frontend, what else would you need it for than webservers?
 This package has great support for express.
 There is an extra function called `create`, which takes the options and creates a renderer function.
 It has the `HtmlPage` component built-in, so if you don't pass one, it will automatically generate one.
 This is the basic usage:

 ```tsx
 const render = jsxt.create({